-The change of the "long time" constructive tradition of Abruzzi happened after the earthquake in Marsica in 19153 and Maiella in 19334, accompanied by landslides which brought the transfer of entire villages modifying wild land areas 5.
-Troubles caused by earthquakes were pointed out by geographer Mario Ortolani.
-In his book La casa rurale in Abruzzo in 1961, he shows how recognizing the areas devastated by earthquakes: previous four-five floors houses decreased and took their place lower ones.
-This house "decapitation" was planned by common sense and by laws, increasing the number of houses and the villages rebuilt as new districts, making out a more different and abnormal landscape than neighbouring regions.
+The royal measure on May 18th 1933 included Borriello (Ch), into the list of villages that had be partially transferred at State expense according to law July 9th 1908, n.
+455. Among the reasons there is the "Continuous Earthquake" in the area, with over fifty houses already earthquakes were pointed out by geographer Mario Ortolani.
+In his book La casa rurale in Abruzzo in 1961, he shows how to recognize the areas devastated by earthquakes: previous four-five floors houses decreased and took their place the lower ones.
+This house "decapitation" was planned by common sense and by laws, increasing the number of houses and the villages rebuilt as new districts, making out a more different and abnormal landscape than neighboring regions.

-In the first decade of Nineteenth century the damages caused to the Abruzzo patrimony was followed by a development and experimentation of new materials, first of all reinforced concrete.
+In the first decade of 19th century the damages caused to the Abruzzo patrimony were followed by a development and experimentation of new materials, first of all the reinforced concrete.
 The fight of the region against this material failed, attending the renewal in action but even this time without great news.
-The new earthquake resistant product, for the most destroyed villages as Pescina, Avezzano and Gioia dei Marsi after 1915, consisted in one floor reinforced boxes, 8x4 meters, and they were considered more as makeshift shelter than houses built according to the local rustic culture, destined to be quickly replaced or converted into blocks of wilder volume, often with two floors.
+The new earthquake resistant product, for the most destroyed villages as Pescina, Avezzano and Gioia dei Marsi after 1915, consisted in one floor reinforced boxes, 8 x 4 meters, and they were considered more as makeshift shelter than houses built according to the local rustic culture, destined to be quickly replaced or converted into blocks of wilder volume, often with two floors [6].
 The law n.
-573 of 29.4.15 which set the coefficients to be used in calculation of building stability depending on the new materials based on iron and cement as well as the new integrations until 1938, and the law n.
+573 of 29/4/1915 which set the coefficients to be used in calculation of building stability depending on the new materials based on iron and cement as well as the new integrations until 1938, and the law n.
 1165 which passed the consolidated act, were never respected, not only for the cost of materials and supply.
 There is no connection between the lack of height in reconstructed buildings and law.
 The law n.
-573 of 1915 provided that the height of the buildings in teinforced concrete had to be no more than 10 meters and buildings in brickwork had to be no more than seven meters, with no more than 2 floors, the width of the road had an average of 10 meters, while the law n 2089 of 1924, changed the limits, increasing until twelve meters for private buildings and sixteen for the public ones, the consolidated act of 1938 changed again the neight limit, even if just a little, distinguishing from time to time by their category (first or second) and the material used: stones for foundations, listed masonry for outside wall, bricks for partitions. wooden lintels for frames and roofs.
-The only parts where modern materials were used were
+573 of 1915 provided that the height of the buildings in reinforced concrete had to be no more than 10 meters and buildings in brickwork had to be no more than 7 meters, with no more than two floors, the width of the road had an average of 10 meters, while the law n.
+2089 of 1924, changed the limits, increasing until 12 meters for private buildings and 16 meters for the public ones, the consolidated act of 1938 changed again the height limit, although just a little, distinguishing from time to time by their category (first or second) and the material used: stones for foundations, listed masonry for outside wall, bricks for partitions, wooden lintels for frames and roofs^e.
+The only parts where modern materials were used as the concrete for stringcourses and plastered wire netting for ceilings, confirmed the persistence of the tradition that continued until the reconstruction of the second world war, when there was a definitive break with the past [7].